OmarTawad/SDN_AI_GP/dosdet_16/README.md

    # Install CUDA 11.8 build of PyTorch 2.0.1 (keeps wheels small/fast on GPU)
    pip install --upgrade --extra-index-url https://download.pytorch.org/whl/cu118 torch==2.0.1
    ```
    Install a CUDA-enabled PyTorch build if you plan to train on GPU (see https://pytorch.org/get-started/locally/).
-This build keeps the same CNN/feature pipeline as `dosdet_8` but runs in standard float32; the 8-bit fake-quant path is enabled only in `dosdet_8`.

 All scripts respect the 2 vCPU constraint: BLAS/Torch threads are capped to two, data loaders run single-threaded by default, and every long-running step renders a tqdm progress bar so you can track preprocess/train/infer progress without flooding the terminal.